Shishiranjan/Bankist-web-app/README.md

 # Bankist-web-app
-Here we implement the real life project of themarketing website of any bank.
+Here we implement the real life project of the marketing website of any bank.